 The Foundation has been named as the sole benefactor to various charitable remainder trusts for the benefit of Foundation endowment funds and Parish endowment funds, administered by the Foundation.
 The charitable remainder trusts provide for the payment of distributions to the Foundation upon the termination of the Trust.
-The Foundation's interest in the charitable remainder trusts are recorded at present value, which approximates fair value of \$58,924 and \$55,539 as of June 30, 2022 and 2021, respectively, in the Foundation's statements of financial position.
+The Foundation's interest in the charitable remainder trusts are recorded at present value, which approximates fair value of \$56,731 and \$58,924 as of June 30, 2023 and 2022, respectively, in the Foundation's statements of financial position.
 The present value of the estimated future payments is calculated using a discount rate of 6% and applicable mortality tables.
-The Foundation recognized gains with donor restrictions of \$0 and \$1 on these charitable remainder trusts during the years ended June 30, 2022 and 2021, respectively, which are recorded in the change in value of split-interest trust agreements on the statements of activities.
+The Foundation recognized gains with donor restrictions of \$0 on these charitable remainder trusts during the years ended June 30, 2023 and 2022, which are recorded in the change in value of split-interest trust agreements on the statements of activities.